A Tax-Efficient Portfolio Makeover May Be Less Painful Than You Think

 In a similar vein, some investors may have started in a taxable brokerage account without regard for the tax-efficiency of their investments.
 A few unwanted income or capital gains distributions later, they realize that they should have been more focused on investments that limit those taxable distributions.
 On the short list of tax-friendly investments for stock investors are individual stocks, broad-market exchange-traded funds and index mutual funds, and tax-managed funds.
 For bond investors, municipal bonds, whose distributions are free from federal and in some cases state and local taxes, often make sense, especially for people in higher tax brackets.

 Trouble is, giving a taxable portfolio a tax-efficient makeover isn't necessarily tax-free.
 That's because investors pay two sets of taxes: the taxes on income and capital gains distributions they receive during their holding periods as well as taxes on any appreciation they've enjoyed over that same time frame.
 An investor swapping an investment for a more tax-friendly option may make her portfolio more tax-efficient in the future, but she could incur capital gains taxes to do so.
-That's a particularly big concern now that we're nearly 12 into a bull market.
+That's a particularly big concern since the stock market has rallied pretty consistently since 2009.

 A simplified example can illustrate how distributions can be costly, from a tax standpoint, in the year in which they're received, but those costs can help offset eventual tax outlays upon selling.